rosemulazada/CSSttR/README.md

     I struggled settling on what I wanted the buttons to do in relation to the screen.
 The screen needs to turn on, for one, but there is so much that the device could do.
 I thought of mapping through the PSP menu first, something I'm still kind of considering.. but there was also the option of making a mini Mario game where you can make him walk around, jump, pose, etcetera.
 Mario was never for the PSP, but this is CSS, so I've chosen not to care about that..
 However, I'm still slightly on the fence about which one of these two options I'll choose.
 I think the Mario one allows for more of the buttons to be used, which might be a valuable reason to choose it over the menu, but I'll have to map this out and weigh out what I've got.
 For now, I just want to make sure I can get the layout right.

+I decided to achieve the shape with an `img` with a path to an svg for ease, and the buttons, I immediately was reminded of our lessons about `:has` with radio-buttons and checkboxes, so this is what I think I'll do to achieve those.
+I found a code exerpt online that styles radio buttons in a way I think could be useful for my page.
+Find this link below or [right here.](https://jsfiddle.net/RbH9N/78/)

 ### CSS features I want to use

 `:has()` is one that I'm fascinated by, and one that I know will be the feature every other student names too but it comes with good reason.
 It's like a little slice of JavaScript in CSS, which to me is fascinating and I'm excited to learn about what other possibilities will be implemented from `:has()` in the future.
 But I plan to use `:has(input:checked)` to toggle an animation on the PSP screen, when the input is checked: the input being the PSP buttons which I've styled.